 The workers’ compensation system is an important economic lifeline for injured workers in Newton and throughout Catawba County.
 State law requires almost every employer in the state to have workers’ compensation insurance, and this insurance comes into play whenever an employee sustains an injury while performing their job duties.
 Therefore, if you or a family member recently suffered an injury at work, it is important to know what to expect during the workers’ compensation claim filing process.

-Helton, Cody & Associates, PLLC, has a team of seasoned attorneys with years of professional experience in North Carolina workers’ compensation law.
+Law Office of Lyndon R. Helton, PLLC, PLLC, has a team of seasoned attorneys with years of professional experience in North Carolina workers’ compensation law.
 Throughout the years of our firm’s operation, we have successfully handled many workers’ compensation cases, assisting our clients in recovering the benefits they need to recover from their workplace injuries.
 We take time to develop individualized case strategies for every client we represent, and our goal in every case is maximum client recovery.

 If you are not sure whether you qualify for workers’ compensation benefits, there are two basic criteria you must meet.
 First, you must work for an employer required by state law to have workers’ compensation insurance.
 This applies to virtually every non-federal private employer in the state.
 Second, your injury must have occurred while at work or while performing your job duties.
 If you do not work in a single location to perform your work duties, location does not matter; all that matters is that you were performing your job duties when the injury occurred.